 Well, it’s very easy.
 Jesus says, “Where your heart is, that is where your treasure will be.”
 And if your treasure is God then your heart is in the right place.
 It’s that simple.

 Your heart’s in the right place if you always remember that the greatest treasure is He sending His Son all this way to tell you: “You are forgiven and loved and cared for and I am going to prove it, not just by telling these stories, but by laying my life down for you.”

 And it is God who lays his life down out of love.
 Now this is a great treasure.
 And don’t miss the chance.

 So that is what the parable indicates.

-Yes, you must, just like when you were little children, you must search for your treasure and then make sure that it is (inaudible) treasure that you want, that you need.
+Yes, you must, just like when you were little children, you must search for your treasure and then make sure that it is something that is your treasure that you want, that you need.

-And then and only then will found the hidden Christ, the hidden God, who is in all of our days and hours and time.
+And then, and only then, will you have found the hidden Christ, the hidden God, who is in all of our days and hours and time.

 Do you wonder why God hides?

 God hides because He knows that if you find Him and experience Him and begin just to forget all the other stuff and turn your heart to Him and love Him, then you will have found the meaning of your treasure, the meaning of your life and the meaning of why we are all sitting here today saying quite happily, “Yes, the treasure at the centre of my life is indeed Jesus, who calls me, and my Father, who awaits me.
 And together we walk through everything in life: the difficulties, the troubles, the love, the meaning.”